 Leche Frita is among the easiest Spanish dessert recipes.
 It is common for restaurants, coffee nooks, and other small shops in Spain to have Leche Frita on their menus.

 Leche Frita, when directly translated in English, means fried milk.
-This may not seem to make sense at first but once you see the recipe, it won’t be long before you would like to try it yourself.
+This may not seem to make sense at first, but it won’t be long before you would like to try it yourself once you see the recipe.

 How do you fry milk?